SMAntony/python_notes/datacamp_python/readme.md

 * Exponentiation: **.
 This operator raises the number to its left to the power of the number to its right.
 For example 4**2 will give 16.
 * Modulo: %.
 This operator returns the remainder of the division of the number to the left by the number on its right.
 For example 18 % 7 equals 4

+# Objects:
+Examples: Str, List, Int and so on
 # Functions:
 predefined functions and user-defined functions help()